StarlingUAS/fenswood_volcano_template/tutorial/old_school.md

                                                                            target_msg.pose.position.longitude,
                                                                            target_msg.pose.position.altitude))
 ```
+And publishing is as simple as this - create a publisher object and then call its `publish` method to send the message.  *Note* the `wait_for_new_status()` call between creating the publisher and using it - I've found that using publishers seem to take a little time to get ready, and if you try and publish straight after creating, the message often vanishes.
 ```
     # wait for drone to reach desired position, or timeout after 60 attempts
     for try_arrive in range(60):